Plushtoast/dsa5-foundryVTT-wiki/merchant.md

 The GM can also use the "toggle limited view" button in the top right corner of the sheet to get the view that player's are going to have.

 ## Usage Players
 Open the trader or loot sheet via the actors directory or a double click on the token on the map.
 You can then sell and buy stuff with the sell and buy buttons next to the commodities.
+A GM has to be logged in to use a merchant due to foundry permission configuration.

 ![grafik](https://user-images.githubusercontent.com/44941845/112885440-0e744e80-90d1-11eb-9d11-64a441991eb6.png)